 The FAA regulates the manufacture, repair and operation of all aircraft and aircraft parts operated in the United States.
 Its regulations are designed to ensure that all aircraft and aviation equipment are continuously maintained in proper condition to ensure safe operation of the aircraft.
 Similar rules apply in other countries.
 All aircraft must be maintained under a continuous condition monitoring program and must periodically undergo thorough inspection and maintenance.
 The inspection, maintenance and repair procedures for the various types of aircraft and equipment are prescribed by regulatory authorities and can be performed only by certified repair facilities utilizing certified technicians.
 Certification and conformance is required prior to installation of a part on an aircraft.
 Aircraft operators must maintain logs concerning the utilization and condition of aircraft engines, life-limited engine parts and airframes.
 In addition, the FAA requires that various maintenance routines be performed on aircraft engines, some engine parts and airframes at regular intervals based on cycles or flight time.
 Engine maintenance must also be performed upon the occurrence of certain events, such as foreign object damage in an aircraft engine or the replacement of life-limited engine parts.
 Such maintenance usually requires that an aircraft engine be taken out of service.
 Our operations may in the future be subject to new and more stringent regulatory requirements.
 In that regard, we closely monitor the FAA and industry trade groups in an attempt to understand how possible future regulations might impact us.
-See "Risk Factors -- Risk of Loss of Governmental Authorizations and Approvals.'
+See "Risk Factors -- Risk of Loss of Governmental Authorizations and Approvals."

 Because our jet engine replacement parts largely consist of older model JT8D aircraft engines and engine parts, we are substantially impacted by the FAA's noise regulations.
-The ability of aircraft operators to utilize such JT8D aircraft engines in domestic flight operations is significantly influenced by regulations promulgated by the FAA governing, among other things, noise emission standards.
-Pursuant to the Aircraft Noise and Capacity Act, the FAA has required all aircraft operating in the United States with a maximum weight of more than 75,000 pounds to meet Stage 2 noise restriction levels.
-The FAA has mandated that all such Stage 2 aircraft (such as the non-hush-kitted Boeing 727-200s, Boeing 737-200s and McDonnell Douglas DC-9-30/40/50s) must be phased out of operation in the contiguous United States by December 31, 1999.
-This ban on operation in the United States of non-hush-kitted Stage 2 aircraft applies to both domestic and foreign aircraft operators.
-The European Union has adopted similar restrictions for the operation of Stage 2 aircraft within member nations of the European Union subject to a variety of exemptions.
-Various communities surrounding the larger European cities also have adopted more stringent local regulations which restrict the operation of non-hush-kitted aircraft in such jurisdictions.
-See "Risk Factors -- Dependence on the JT8D Aircraft Engine Aftermarket.'
+The ability of aircraft operators to utilize such JT8D aircraft engines in domestic flight operations is significantly influenced by regulations promulgated by the FAA governing, among other things, noise standards.
+Pursuant to the Aircraft Noise and Capacity Act, the FAA has required all commercial aircraft operating in the contiguous United States with a maximum weight of more than 75,000 pounds to meet Stage 3 noise levels by December 31, 1999, unless waived by the FAA.
+Aircraft which require hush-kits or other modifications to be in compliance with Stage 3 include the Boeing 727-200s, Boeing 737-200s and McDonnell Douglas DC-9-30/40/50s.
+This ban on operation in the United States of non-Stage 3 compliant aircraft applies to both domestic and foreign aircraft operators.
+The European Union has adopted similar restrictions for the operation of non-Stage 3 aircraft within member nations of the European Union subject to a variety of exemptions.
+Airports at some European cities also have adopted more stringent local regulations which restrict the operation of non-Stage 3 aircraft at such airports.
+The European Union is currently considering a proposed regulation which would bar the registration in a member state of the European Union after March 31, 1999 and, with some exceptions, the operation in the European Union after April 1, 2002, of any older model JT8D aircraft which has reached Stage 3 compliance through hush-kitting or some other means.
+See "Risk Factors -- Dependence on the JT8D Aircraft Engine Aftermarket."